KxSystems/kx-vscode/README.md

 #### Data sources

-KX Data source files are workspace specific files that can be associated with a connection, have the `kdb.json` extension and are stored in a `.kx` folder at the root of your workspace.
+KX Data source files are workspace specific files that have the following properties

+- Can be associated with a connection
+- Have the `kdb.json` extension
+- Are stored in a `.kx` folder at the root of your open folder

 These files allow you to build a query within VS Code, associate it with a connection and run it against the [kdb Insights Enterprise API endpoints](https://code.kx.com/insights/api/index.html).
 The UI helps you to build a query based on the available API on your instance of kdb Insights Enterprise, parameterize it and return the data results to the output or kdb results window.

 To create a data source and run it against a specific connection::

+1. Ensure you have at least one folder open in VSCode.
 1. In the DATASOURCES view, click the '+'' button.
 1. Select a Connection from the Connections dropdown.
 1. Choose getData from the Select API dropdown.